shakfu/py-js/README.md

 Also note that the `cmake` build method does not yet create self-contained python externals which can be used in Max Packages and Standalones.

-The following section addresses this requirement (currently only for `py` and `pyjs` externals.)
+The following section addresses this requirement.

-### Building self-contained Python3 Externals / Packages
+### Building self-contained Python3 Externals for Packages and Standalones

+Currently only the `py` and `pyjs` externals are built using these methods.

 idx  | command                | type       | format     | py size |  pyjs size
 :--: | :--------------------- | :--------- | :--------- | :------ | :----------